 *A man after God’s own heart trusts in the Lord.

 As David grew, he began to prosper.
-He was fighting alongside Saul and consequently having more success.
-The courage of David inspired the people of Israel to compose a song, “Saul has slain his thousands, and David his tens of thousands.”
-This song didn’t go over well with a king who was more interested in his own affairs that in trusting in the Lord.
+Later, he was fighting alongside Saul and consequently having more success and the courage of David inspired the people of Israel to compose a song, “Saul has slain his thousands, and David his tens of thousands.”
+The song didn’t go over well with a king who was more interested in his own affairs that in trusting in the Lord.
 Saul began to make attempts on David’s life and David realized very quickly that he needed to flee from Saul’s presence until God fully appointed him as king.

 After a period of time living in the land of the philistines, David dwelled in the wilderness with a small band of followers.
 He began to travel from one region to the next in caves and fields while Saul hunted him down to destroy the man he deemed a threat toward his throne.